AiJared/DSA_in_python/README.md

 #### Representing a Doubly Linked List in Python

 The representation of a doubly linked list in Python is different from the one we have seen above in a singly linked list.
-Check out the file <b>doubly_linked_list.py</b> to its representation.
+Check out the file <b>doubly_linked_list.py</b> to see its representation.

 #### Traversing in a Doubly Linked List in Python